mattheww/gomill/gomill_docs/intro.rst

 The Example scripts
 -------------------

-Some :doc:`example scripts <example_scripts>` are also included, as illustrations of the library interface and in some cases as tools useful in themselves.
+Some :doc:`example scripts <example_scripts>` are also included in the Gomill distribution, as illustrations of the library interface and in some cases as tools useful in themselves.